-A truly draconian regulatory regime could conceivably succeed in diminishing risk-taking but only at excessive cost to credit availability and economic performance.
-As Ken Rogoff, a distinguished economist at Harvard who has considerable public policy experience as well put it: “If we rebuild a very statist and inefficient financial sector—as I fear we will—it's hard to imagine that growth won't suffer for years.”
+A truly draconian regulatory regime could conceivably succeed in diminishing risk-taking, but only at excessive cost to credit availability and economic performance.
+As Ken Rogoff, a distinguished economist at Harvard who has considerable public policy experience as well, put it: “If we rebuild a very statist and inefficient financial sector—as I fear we will—it’s hard to imagine that growth won’t suffer for years.”
 (See interview in the December 2008 Region.)

 Just as we should not rely exclusively, or excessively, on S/R, I do not think that imposing an FDICIA-type resolution regime on systemically important nonbank financial institutions will correct as much of the TBTF problem as some observers anticipate.
 To be sure, society will be better off if policymakers create a resolution framework more tailored to large financial institutions, in particular one that allows operating the firms outside of a commercial bankruptcy regime once they have been deemed insolvent.
 This regime would take the central bank out of rescuing and, as far as the public is concerned, “running” firms like AIG.
 That is a substantial benefit.
 And this regime does make it easier to impose losses on uninsured creditors if policymakers desire that outcome.